oras-project/artifacts-spec/scenarios.md

 ## Further reading

-- [oras.artifact.manifest spec][artifact-manifest-spec] for more info on the manifest
+- [artifact-manifest][artifact-manifest-spec] spec for more info on the manifest
 - [Referrers API][referrers-api] for more information on listing references

 [lifecycle-management]:               ./artifact-manifest.md#lifecycle-management